ciberp/esp8266-universal-sensor/README.md

  - influxdb (TCP or UDP)
  - carbon (UDP)
  - redis (TCP)

-Or pulled via http as json data.
+or pulled via http as json data.

 Sensors data can be subscribed through MQTT protocol to mqtt broker/server.
 Output ports can be controlled via MQTT publish.